foundriesio/fioconfig/README.md

+Ignore this PR and Never merge it !
 This is a simple daemon designed to manage configurartion data for an embedded device.
 Its based on a customized OTA Community Edition device-gateway endpoint, but the idea used could be generic to any system wanting to employ secure configuration management.